-Such a peculiar case does not arise in traditional destination prefix forwarding because a prefix is dependent only on all the prefixes that are strict subsets of itself and nothing else.
+Partial overlaps.
+Complex dependencies do not arise in traditional destination prefix forwarding because a prefix is dependent only on prefixes that are strict subsets of itself (nothing else).
 However, in an OpenFlow rule table, where rules have priorities and can match on multiple header fields, indirect dependencies occur because of partial overlaps between rules-both R_4 and R_6 only partially overlap with R_5 .
 Hence, even though R_4 and R_6 do not have a direct dependency, they have an indirect dependency due to R_5 's own dependence on R_6 .
-For a more concrete example for partial overlaps, one can interpret the first two bits of rules R_4 , R_5 , and R_6 to match the destination IP prefix, and the last bit to match the destination port field.
+The second column of Figure 2(a) illustrates such a situation.
+Here, one might interpret the first two bits of R_4 , R_5 , and R_6 as matching a destination IP, and the last bit as matching a port.